ava-labs/avalanche-types-rs/README.md

 ### Rust Version

 `avalanche-types` currently works on Rust `1.65` and above as it requires support for the 2021 edition.
+This project uses the stable toolchain.

 ## Getting Help